24 New and Classic Christmas Books

 Little Christmas Tree by Jessica Courtney-Tickle

 This is a new Christmas book that takes place in a beautiful forest with winter animals hiding behind every flap.
-This is FOR SURE Tally’s favorite Christmas book this year.
+It is a fantastic option for younger kids and older kids, and it is FOR SURE Tally’s favorite Christmas book this year.

 You probably already know Rinker from her super popular construction books, but this holiday one is a new and delightful addition to the lineup.